marsion0245/plotly-challenge/README.md

 # plotly-challenge

-To access HEROKU installation click (https://plotyhw.herokuapp.com/ "here")
+To access HEROKU installation go to (https://plotyhw.herokuapp.com/)

 The HW was coded and tested on client, and all required functions worked.
 Than I tried to published the solution on HEROKO, it crashed during the process.
 I had to redo env since HEROKU was crashing due to some Python modules compatibility issues, got help from Tom (thanks!).
 After that I create another environment and republished the solution.